-101 11 term and to re-use as spe octified in clause o.
-Reso urce All ocation (a) The employer will provide sufficient resources to produce tapes of the course for broadcast. (b) Sufficient production support will be provided, time permitting, to allow minimal editing in order to produce an acceptable product. (c) The following production resources in addition to normal technical support, will be provided: (i) additional voice mail for the instructor YES/NO (ii) additional voice mail for the TA's YES/NO (iii) TA's YES/NO If Yes, Number of TA's (iv) computer YES/NO (v) other Worl kload acade emic yea d credit for teaching on CUTV (whether a har shall be one half credit extra.
-Variation for Information on workload credit shall be trained. rom this shall be by mutual written (a) The workload credit applies YES/N (b) If no, the following workload credit is given:
+- 1. Intellectual property rights are governed by the CUASA Collective Agreement (see Article 14). - 3.
+Resource Allocation - (a) The Employer will provide sufficient resources to produce tapes of the course for broadcast. - (b) Sufficient production support will be provided, time permitting, to allow minimal editing in order to produce an acceptable product. - (c) The following production resources in addition to normal technical support, will be provided:

+(i) additional voice mail for the instructor YES/NO

+(ii) additional voice mail for the TA's YES/NO

+(iii) TA's YES/NO

+If Yes, Number of TA's

+(iv) computer YES/NO

+- (v) other - 4.
+Workload

+The workload credit for teaching on CUTV (whether a half of full credit course) during an academic year shall be one half credit extra.
+Variation from this shall be by mutual written agreement.
+(Information on workload credit shall be transmitted to CUASA.)

+(a) The workload credit applies YES/NO (b) If no, the following workload credit is given:

+5. Cancellation

-The employer may cancel the CUTV portion of a course which is the subject of this agreement at any time and must give notice to the instructor.
+The Employer may cancel the CUTV portion of a course which is the subject of this agreement at any time and must give notice to the instructor.
 If the notice of cancellation is given to the instructor less than 30 days before the first scheduled class, the instructor will be provided with the agreed workload credit set out in clause 4.

-Re-U se and (Compensation (a) It is intended that this CUTV course shall be rebroadcast [] [] [] The c fall se winte times The copyright holder shall be the instructor of record resision The copyright holder shall be the instructor of record resession The copyright holder shall be the instructor of record resession The copyright holder shall be the instructor of record research.
-YES/NO YES/NO YES/NO YES/NO (b) The copyright holder retains the right to make revisions and edit the course prior to rebroadcast. (c) Compensation (i) When the copyright holder is also the instructor of record, there will be workload credit of half the credit value of the course plus a payment of the appropriate additional compensation specified in Article 43.1. sh Financial compensation to the copyright holder who is not the instructor of record shall be a payment of 33% of the appropriate additional compensation specified in Article 43.1. (iii) Variation of this standard shall be by mutual agreement.
-(Information of workload credit shall be transmitted to CUASA.) n Compensation: Workload Credit: Other:
+- 6. Re-Use and Compensation - It is intended that this CUTV course shall be rebroadcast (a) - [] not at all - summer session \\\\\ The copyright holder shall be the instructor of record [ ] YES/NO - fall session \\\\\ The copyright holder shall be the instructor of record [] YES/NO - [] winter session \\\\\ The copyright holder shall be the instructor of record YES/NO YES/NO times over \\\\\ years The copyright holder shall be the instructor of record The creator shall have the right of first refusal to be assigned the instructor of record YES/NO

+- (b) The copyright holder retains the right to make revisions and edit the course prior to rebroadcast. - Compensation (c) - (i) When the copyright holder is also the instructor of record, there will be a workload credit of half the credit value of the course plus a payment of 33% of the appropriate additional compensation specified in Article 43.1. - (ii) Financial compensation to the copyright holder who is not the instructor of record shall be a payment of 33% of the appropriate additional compensation specified in Article 43.1. - Variation of this standard shall be by mutual agreement.
+(Information on (iii) workload credit shall be transmitted to CUASA.)

+Compensation:

+Workload Credit:

+Other: